 We’re starting in Falmouth, which is one of Cornwall’s larger communities with a significant and growing student population, a vibrant place of energy and vitality and recently identified as one of the very best places to live in the United Kingdom.
 A combination of factors, including the size and nature of the Deanery and the growing commitment of the churches to work together across parish boundaries, have led us in faith to identify Falmouth as the right place to start the Transforming Mission programme, but we plan swiftly to apply what we learn in other comparable places, and to grow pioneering and prayerful leaders to minister in these and other contexts.

 HOW WILL WE BE TRANSFORMING MISSION?

-Following the creation of a Bishop’s Mission Order to draw together the Anglican churches in Falmouth, we are creating a thriving new church community which will also act as a resource for the whole Deanery, plus the use of the existing church café at KCM as a Student Hub and café called Huddle.
+Following the creation of a Bishop’s Mission Order to draw together the Anglican churches in Falmouth, we are creating a thriving new church community (New Street Church) which will also act as a resource for the whole Deanery, plus the use of the existing church café at KCM as a Student Hub and café called Huddle.